%3Fh%3D1000%26fit%3Dmax%26auto%3Dformat&w=3840&q=75)

 The charm of Copenhagen

 Yes, it is possible to travel to Stockholm by train from France without taking a plane.
-In fact, the train to Stockholm from Paris is one of the most beautiful rail crossings in Northern Europe.
+And above all, journeys are much simpler than they used to be.

 The famous Øresund Bridge, between Sweden and Denmark

-From Malmö, long-distance trains operated by the Swedish company SJ link Stockholm in about 4h30 to 5h30 depending on the type of service (express or InterCity).
+From Malmö, SJ long-distance trains connect Stockholm in about 5 a.m. to 5.30 a.m. depending on the type of service (fast X2000 or InterCity).

 Malmö and its lighthouse